All Episodes

 Oh, Russia, we're in trouble.

-Oh my god, we can't stop him.
+Oh, my God, we can't stop him.

-He's been violated.
+He's been violating.

 Do you remember what happened the last time this government tried amnesty?